What is Decision Support, or a Decision Support System?

 Typically, a Decision Support System from InterDynamics comprises some, or all, of the following components:

-A simulation model of a business’s operations is central to most Decision Support Systems.
+A simulation model, or a digital twin of a business’s operations is central to most Decision Support Systems.
 This ensures that the true physical constraints and interactions are understood when planning or assessing capacity.

 Simulation models are far superior to the type of static calculations based on system averages.
 That’s because a model can simulate how sub-systems interact and influence each other.
 For instance, a ripple effect from an event in one sub-system can be traced through the system in order to see how other sub-systems respond.

 A scheduling or rostering solution can be included within a Decision Support System.
 InterDynamics are experienced in this area, and will often apply the scheduling technique of progressive layering.

 By using this technique, progressive solutions are found, starting with the most constrained asset or activity and progressing to the least constrained.
 A simulation model can help determine system constraints, as well as validating the proposed scheduling solution.

 Whole of system modelling

 At InterDynamics, our practice is to build a ‘whole of system’ model for the business.
 This guarantees the explicit modelling of operational silos and sub-system interfaces – where total system capacity is often most constrained.